yousuf-e/giftogram-take-home/README.md

 # Giftogram Take Home
 - Author: Yousuf Elkhoga
-- Time elapsed: Sat June 8 2:36 PM ->  3:46 PM | Sun June 9 1:45 PM ->
+- Time elapsed: Sat June 8 2:36 PM ->  3:46 PM | Sun June 9 1:45 PM -> 2:43 PM
-  - first session was mostly fiddling around w/ TS and MySQL
+  - first session was mostly fiddling around w/ TS and MySQL, second was writing out all the routes, third was sql dump and optimizing
--

 ## TO DO: